sorelmitra/learn/javascript/react/Readme.md

 #### If NOT using single-spa Layout Engine

 Remove the code for registering `@single-spa/welcome` as an application from `src/*root-config.ts` and add code for registering your `@organization/app-name` app.

+## 3. Run everything

+Start `acme-root`: `cd acme-root && yarn run start`.
+This needs `ancient-lag` to run in order for the MFE to be loaded.
+Order in which you start them does not matter, but when you load the page, both need to be started.

+Start `ancient-lag`: `cd ancient-lag && yarn run start`.

 # References